ChristopherJamesN/chattrbox/README.md

 # chattrbox
 A chat web application that consists of a Node.js server and a JavaScript app running in the browser.
-The browser handles real time communicaation over WebSockets.
+The browser handles real time communication over WebSockets.